To help you stay safe whilst travelling to and from campus during the darker months we've put together some tips for cyclists and pedestrians.

 BU by Bike Scheme – Short or long term loan bikes available at low prices from local retailer Hope2Cycle.
 Bikes come with a D-lock and you can purchase helmets, bike lights and other equipment at subsidised prices.
 Find out more about the BU by Bike scheme.

-Beryl Bike Scheme – Beryl Bikes are a pool bike scheme with communal bikes located across Bournemouth, Poole and Christchurch.
-Simply download the app to find a bike near you.
-Did you know that all Beryl Bikes are fitted with front and rear lights that come on automatically in low light – one less thing to worry about!
-Find out more about the Beryl Bike scheme.
+Beryl bikes and scooters – Beryl provides communal bikes and scooters located across Bournemouth, Poole and Christchurch.
+Simply download the app to find a bike or scooter near you.
+Did you know that all Beryl bikes and scooters are fitted with front and rear lights that come on automatically in low light – one less thing to worry about!
+Find out more about the Beryl scheme.

-See the full BU Travel Plan for more information on how we aim to support sustainable travel at BU and in the wider community.
+See the full BU Travel Plan for how we aim to support sustainable travel at BU and in the wider community.